-INDIANAPOLIS— Holding a clipboard for over 97 percent of the season wasn’t as easy as it sounds.
+INDIANAPOLIS—Holding a clipboard for over 97 percent of the season wasn't as easy as it sounds.

 Certainly not for a 15-year NFL veteran that has three Pro Bowls to his name and 152 career starts.

 The 2013 season was the first "full-time" backup role Matt Hasselbeck has served since the turn of the century.

 On ESPN radio last week, Hasselbeck talked about his days as a starting quarterback when he played through broken ribs and was a bit "envious" of his backup.